dwyl/elixir-auth-microsoft/README.md

 end
 ```

-The exact controller code implementation is up to you,
+The exact controller code implementation is up to you,🎉
 but we have provided a working example.

 ## 6. Add the `/auth/microsoft/callback` to `router.ex`